Layr-Labs/hypesignal/README.md

 ?
 Is this categorization correct?
 Public variables will be in plaintext onchain.
 Private variables will be encrypted onchain. (y/N) y

 Deploying new app...
-App saved with name: pulse-agent
+App saved with name: hypesignal

-App Name: pulse-agent
+App Name: hypesignal
 App ID: <id>
 Latest Release Time: <time>
 Status: Deploying